robertwprogramming/RobertWareupdates3/README.md

 Your antagonist is Mr. Biased. a metaphor for the inner child aspect of you.
 Being that we formulate a lot of our long-held biases from childhood/early age on.

 >Mr. Biased is the pirate who has unfortunately compromised your ship.
 At some point, as you champion through the scenarios in the beginning you right the ship and rescue yourself.
 At this point, you begin to traverse the seas to bring Mr. Bias to justice.
 Facing increasingly difficult hurdles as the biases become more complex.
 (I.E. We all know what confirmation bias is.. but then you have to tackle anchoring, aversion, etc.)
->Mr. Biased is the pirate who has unfortunately compromised your ship.
-At some point, as you champion through the scenarios in the beginning you right the ship and recue yourself.
-At this point, you begin to traverse the 7 seas to bring Mr. Bias to justice.
-Facing increasingly difficult hurdles as the biases become more complex.
-(I.E. We all know what confirmation bias is.. but then you have to tackle anchoring, aversion, etc.)

 # Timeline :watch: